Bio-Logic

 • Improve the Service through analysis of aggregated, anonymized usage metrics (NOT through use of conversation content — see Section 5);

-• Monitor and analyze usage and trends;
+• Monitor and analyze usage and trends, and estimate and manage our operating costs and capacity;

 • Detect, prevent, and address fraud, abuse, security issues, and violations of our Terms, including violations of the de-identification requirement;